MichaelDriguez/password-strength-checker/README.md

 - Checks the length and complexity of passwords.
 - Instant feedback for how to make your password stronger.
-- A strength score (weak, moderate, strong, very strong)
+- A strength score (weak, moderate, strong, very strong).
-- Implements best practices for secure password handling
+- Implements best practices for secure password handling.

 ## License